posi-olomo/padie-extended/README.md

 | F1 Score (weighted) | 95.3% |
 | Inference Speed | ~4.5 ms per text (measured on GPU) |

-## Requirements [End User]
-If you’re using this package to detect languages in your own projects (not for model training or development), you only need the following dependencies:
-- Python 3.8+
-- PyTorch 2.0+
-- Transformers 4.30+
-- SentencePiece 0.1.99+

 ## Use Cases